 In Germany, it was known as Karfreitag.
-The word Kar comes from old German Kara means sorrow or grief.
+The word Kar comes from the old German Kara means sorrow or grief.
 They traditionally have no church services, no bells are supposed to ring, no songs are sung, and no music should be played like the day Jesus was crucified.

-In Jerusalem, the exciting part of the celebration is by following the Old City Path and retracing the 14 stations of the Cross.
+And in Jerusalem, the exciting part of the celebration is by following the Old City Path and retracing the 14 stations of the Cross.
 Traditionally, Christians follow the footsteps of Jesus leading to the site of the crucifixion.

 The “Goodness” of Good Friday

 Good Friday is realizing the importance of the sacrifice of Jesus to be extremely valuable.
-He left the physical world but always present spiritually.
+He left the physical world but was always present spiritually.